No guarantee of clean water despite spending billions

 -

-No guarantee of clean water despite spending billionsFebruary 15, 2017Print : Islamabad
+No guarantee of clean water despite spending billionsFebruary 15, 2017Print : National

 KARACHI: A judicial commission, formed on the orders of Supreme Court, told the Sindh High Court on Monday that despite spending of billions of rupees, it was not sure if clean drinking water was being provided to people or not.